Get ready to be rich; it’s time to check out top 12 rare Wii games on the internet!

 Yep; I can hear you saying ‘Galaxy, seriously?’ around the world as you read this.
 Unfortunately, it’s not just any copy of the game.

 Players with a 1st print white label copy could be in for a real treat.
-These copies go for anywhere between $300 and $500, which could be a nice chunk off your rent for the month!
+These copies go for anywhere up to $172, which could be a nice chunk off your rent for the month!